-Maslow’s Hierarchy of Needs
+Considering Maslow’s Hierarchy of Needs

-Personal Vision and Mission Statement
+Creating Vision and Mission Statements

 The foundation of any personal strategic plan is a vision, mission, values and goals.
 The vision is where you would like to be in as few as three months or as many as 15 years or more.
 You can make your personal vision as grandiose or small as you like.
 However, a vision is just a dream unless it's achievable.

 You can have as few or as many values as you desire, but keep them short and change them as your needs change.
 Also remember, values don't have to be centered on financial stability.
 If you value honesty, compassion, truthfulness, love or tranquility, these can make useful value statements as well.
-Values will not only aid you in setting a vision, but also in goal setting.
+Values will not only aid you in setting a vision, but also in setting your personal strategic goals.

 If you value car ownership, then owning your own vehicle is a desirable goal.
 What do you need to own your vehicle?
 Do you currently have all the tools or resources to get you there?
 If not, determine what you need and set daily steps toward attainment.

-Scan for Threats
+Scanning for Threats

-Scan your environment for threats that could prevent you from achieving your goal.
+Scan your environment for threats that could prevent you from achieving your personal strategic goals.
 Threats, whether internal or external, need to be constantly monitored for and addressed.
 If ignored, your goals are just a wish and a hope that may never be realized.

 Keep in mind that a personal strategic plan is a living document.
 Stay focused, evaluate it constantly and make changes when necessary.